Is JavaScript's BigInt broken?

 safe integer range is

-limited to [-(253 - 1), 253 - 1]
+limited to [-(253 - 1), 253 - 1].

-Despite of its virtues, many people still criticize it because of many issues related to convenience and lack of integration with existing JS standard APIs / libraries.
+Despite its virtues, many people still criticize it because of many issues related to convenience and lack of integration with existing JS standard APIs / libraries.

 The virtues of BigInt

-Let's first understand what are the virtues and the purpose of bigint
+Let's first understand what are the virtues and the purpose of bigint.

-allows us to handle and operate with integers that are beyond the safe integer range of
+bigint allows us to handle and operate with integers that are beyond the safe integer range of

-has no fixed size, so it's not some 64-bit or
+number. bigint has no fixed size, so it's not some 64-bit or

 128-bit integer.
 Its size has no defined limits (in ECMAScript, but different JS engines